wentin/Hack-the-Hackpad/README.md

 ================
 http://wentin.github.io/Hack-the-Hackpad/

-How to use guide (wriiten with hacpad, rendered by Hack the Hackpad):
+How to use guide (wriiten with hackpad, rendered by Hack the Hackpad):

 http://wentin.github.io/Hack-the-Hackpad/#JVgfJHOyu6O